YunoHost/doc/pages/02.administer/10.install/install.md

 ## Backup and restore the distro
 ### Make your first distro backup
 As said before, there is no rollback capability.
-So let's export your fresh distro. :slight_smile: In PowerShell:
+So let's export your fresh distro.
+In PowerShell:

 ```
 cd ~